 Snacks and lunch

 Students may bring lunch from home or participate in the Aramark classroom-delivered bagged lunch service.
 Families may opt-in on a term-by-term basis and will be billed accordingly.
 The menu is a three-week rotation in the Prep School.
-To review the Prep School rotating menus, as well as the Aramark form indicating lunch service participation, please log into the Fall 2020 parent Resource Board on Bluenet.
+To review the Prep School rotating menus, as well as the Aramark form indicating lunch service participation, please log into the Continuous Learning Plan: Parent Resource Board on Bluenet.

 Please note snacks will not be available for purchase; students may bring their own.